Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/ucob/03_bahamut.en.md

 ## Grand Octet (with Tank LB)

-After Tenstrike, Bahamut Flattens and Flare Breaths before starting Grand Octet.
+After Tenstrike, Bahamut Flattens and Flare Breaths before starting *Grand Octet*.

-Bahamut must be **below 60% HP** by the time it disappears for Grand Octet, or it will gain a damage-up buff in Golden Bahamut, making it impossible to clear the fight (although you will still be able to prog the adds phase).
+Bahamut must be **below 60% HP** by the time it disappears for *Grand Octet*, or it will gain a damage-up buff in Golden Bahamut (roughly 5x damage), making it impossible to clear the fight with a standard party (although you will still be able to prog the adds phase).

 *(This should* really *not be a problem nowadays.)*